-- to provide market competitive compensation that includes an appropriate balance of fixed and incentive elements which allows us to both attract and retain executive personnel best suited by training, ability and other relevant criteria for our management requirements; - to align our incentive compensation programs with superior business performance in order to maximize stockholder value; and - to avoid compensation incentives that create undue financial or business risk for our Company.
+to provide market competitive compensation that includes an appropriate balance of fixed and incentive elements which allows us to both attract and retain executive personnel best suited by training, ability and other relevant criteria for our management requirements;

+•to align our incentive compensation programs with superior business performance in order to maximize stockholder value; and

+•to avoid compensation incentives that create undue financial or business risk for our Company.

-The Compensation Committee reviews the market median and also considers measures of Company and industry performance when determining named executive officer compensation, including net sales, net income, earnings per share, earnings before net interest expense, income taxes, depreciation and amortization ("EBITDA") margin, total market value, performance relative to the market, and total stockholder return.
+The Compensation Committee reviews the market median and also considers measures of Company and industry performance when determining named executive officer compensation, including revenue, bookings, adjusted EBITDA, and return on invested capital ("ROIC").
+ROIC is defined as a return on invested capital and is calculated by dividing net operating profit after taxes by the total invested capital.
 As described further below under the heading "Use of Peer Group Compensation Data and Tally Sheets," from time to time, but at a minimum every three years, the Compensation Committee reviews data on the executive compensation programs of other comparably-sized companies both within our industry and in our geographic region as part of the process of establishing and maintaining our executive compensation programs.